Understanding NIKE Inc. (NKE) through its ratios - The Dwinnex

 Dividends & Splits

-According to the company, the forward annual dividend rate for NKE is 1.36, from 1.29 in the trailing year.
-Against a Trailing Annual Dividend Yield of 1.11%, it implies a Forward Annual Dividend Yield of 1.13%.
+NKE’s forward annual dividend rate is 1.36, up from 1.29 a year ago.
+Against a Trailing Annual Dividend Yield of 1.17%, it implies a Forward Annual Dividend Yield of 1.23%.
 The stock’s 5-year Average Dividend Yield is 0.94.
 The current Payout Ratio is 35.80% for NKE, which recently paid a dividend on Jul 04, 2023 with an ex-dividend date of Jun 01, 2023.
 Stock splits for the company last occurred on Dec 23, 2015 when the company split stock in a 2:1 ratio.

 Earnings Estimates

-There are 25 different market analysts currently analyzing its stock.
-On average, analysts expect EPS of $0.66 for the current quarter, with a high estimate of $0.8 and a low estimate of $0.56, while EPS last year was $0.9.
-The consensus estimate for the next quarter is $1.08, with high estimates of $1.21 and low estimates of $0.94.
+Current recommendations for the stock of the company come from 25 analysts.
+On average, analysts expect EPS of $0.66 for the current quarter, with a high estimate of $0.8 and a low estimate of $0.53, while EPS last year was $0.9.
+The consensus estimate for the next quarter is $1.07, with high estimates of $1.21 and low estimates of $0.92.

 Revenue Estimates